Chinese room: Speed and complexity: appeals to intuition

 The following arguments (and the intuitive interpretations of the arguments above) do not directly explain how a Chinese speaking mind could exist in Searle's room, or how the symbols he manipulates could become meaningful.
 However, by raising doubts about Searle's intuitions they support other positions, such as the system and robot replies.
 These arguments, if accepted, prevent Searle from claiming that his conclusion is obvious by undermining the intuitions that his certainty requires.

 Several critics believe that Searle's argument relies entirely on intuitions.
-Ned Block writes "Searle's argument depends for its force on intuitions that certain entities do not think."
-Daniel Dennett describes the Chinese room argument as a misleading "intuition pump" and writes "Searle's thought experiment depends, illicitly, on your imagining too simple a case, an irrelevant case, and drawing the 'obvious' conclusion from it."
+Block writes "Searle's argument depends for its force on intuitions that certain entities do not think."
+Daniel Dennett describes the Chinese room argument as a misleading "intuition pump" and writes "Searle's thought experiment depends, illicitly, on your imagining too simple a case, an irrelevant case, and drawing the obvious conclusion from it."

 Some of the arguments above also function as appeals to intuition, especially those that are intended to make it seem more plausible that the Chinese room contains a mind, which can include the robot, commonsense knowledge, brain simulation and connectionist replies.
 Several of the replies above also address the specific issue of complexity.
 The connectionist reply emphasizes that a working artificial intelligence system would have to be as complex and as interconnected as the human brain.
 The commonsense knowledge reply emphasizes that any program that passed a Turing test would have to be "an extraordinarily supple, sophisticated, and multilayered system, brimming with 'world knowledge' and meta-knowledge and meta-meta-knowledge", as Daniel Dennett explains.